Nonprofit · North Carolina & Tennessee

 The story that started this.

-Cole Rassin was a songwriter from Wilmington, NC.
-He published eleven original songs on his YouTube channel between 2012 and 2014.
+Julius Cole Rassin was a singer-songwriter from Wilmington, NC.
+He recorded and shared his own music from his teens until he passed away in February 2018, at 22.
 Music Heals Minds was founded in his memory.

 Sunny Day album cover: Hannah Kol, 2018.
 Gold cursive title with a watercolor ocean and mountain scene ringed by daisies.